-Fact: Summer isn't the only time things heat up here on our Classic Coast.
-As temperatures begin to dip, our list of date ideas around town gets even more creative to keep the flame alive.
+Summer isn't the only time things heat up in Newport.
+As temperatures begin to dip, this list of date ideas around town gets even more creative to keep the flame alive.
 Because what's more romantic than freshly fallen snow and the sound of winter waves meeting the shoreline?
 Correct answer: Not much.
 Commence mitten holding.

 First Stop: A cooking class at Newport Cooks

 Second Stop: Drinks at Rejects Beer Co.

 Whether you've been hoarding an impressive repertoire of culinary skills or struggle to make cereal in the morning, nothing is better than creating something together.
 Head over to Newport Cooks for a creative line-up of cooking classes to hone your skills on everything from Greek tapas to homemade pasta and Vietnamese staples.

 Next, make your way to Reject's Beer Co.
 The hyper-local brewery is located in an 1880 square foot converted garage overlooking Easton's Pond in Middletown, and pays tribute to the area's surfing scene.
 The vibe: Retro counter culture meets 80's basement.
 Inside you'll find a 28-seat bar with six beers on tap alongside neon lighting and oak wooden barrels housing the latest brews.
 You and your date can enjoy a tasting of beers on tap, or choose from a selection of prepackaged cans to take with you.